matthias-reis/carda-gatsby/content/articles/2024/05/mono-japan-interview-en.md

 ## "It's okay to stay true to yourself"

 **Taka:** Humanity's desire for evolution will never stop, even if the desire to make society more convenient and prosperous is good.
-The world is becoming worse and worse because it's built on people who desperately want to make more money through business and concessions, and want to gain an upper hand.
+The world is becoming worse and worse because it's built on people who desperately want to make more money through business and concessions and want to gain an upper hand.
 More humanly, simply put, there's nothing truly more important than respecting, helping and loving each other.

 Instead of focusing on a competitive society where people compare themselves to others, I think it's okay for everyone to stay true to themselves and live their own lives because everyone is born with a unique personality.
 One day, when our souls leave our bodies and go to heaven, what we will take with us is not money, cars, houses or possessions, but rather, what we could give to others and pride in how we can live our lives.